ozcanay/TemplateMetaprogramming/README.md

 The consteval specifier declares a function or function template to be an immediate function, that is, every potentially evaluated call (i.e. call out of an unevaluated context) to the function must (directly or indirectly) produce a compile time constant expression. (**History lesson: It used to be spelled constexpr! in a previous revision of the paper.**)

+### consteval vs constexpr
-In contrast, constexpr functions may be evaluated at compile time or run time, and need not produce a constant in all cases.
+In contrast, constexpr functions may be evaluated at compile time or run time, and need not produce a constant in all cases. consteval function is a one which is "required" to execute only at compile time.

 Same as constexpr, a consteval specifier implies inline.

 **At most one** of the constexpr, consteval, and constinit specifiers is allowed to appear within the same sequence of declaration specifiers.
 # constinit